DmytroGio/Vision-Compass/devlog.md

 - Future planning and analysis for the next phase of UI/UX improvements.

 ## 2025-07-24
 - Make SubGoal permanently selected.
 A SubGoal must always be selected—by default, the first one when the program is launched.
-Without "No SubGoal Selected"
+Without "No SubGoal Selected" [done]
-- Make shortcuts for the first 9 Subgoals (numbers from 1 to 9)
+- Make shortcuts for the first 9 Subgoals (numbers from 1 to 9) [done]

+## 2025-07-26
+- Scrollbar offset for selected shortcut Subgoal